Hello, my name is Jan and I’m a writer. There, I said it.

 Who is Jan Fancy Hull?

 Fancy was my late mother’s maiden name, and I’ve added it to my nom de plume to honour her.
 It’s been my lifelong dream to be a writer.
 So, I write, enter literary competitions, and attend writing workshops.
-I’ve spent years editing my poetry, short stories, novellas, and a novel, and I occasionally submit them to journals, publishing houses, and literary competitions.
-Some have been published in the Chronicle Herald’s NovaScotian, and The Antigonish Review.
+I’ve spent years editing my poetry, short stories, novellas, and novels, and I occasionally submit them to journals, publishing houses, and literary competitions.
+Some were published in the Chronicle Herald’s NovaScotian, and The Antigonish Review.

-I’m a member of the Writers Federation of Nova Scotia [WFNS].
+I’m a member of the Writers Council of the Writers’ Federation of Nova Scotia [WFNS].

 You can find me on Facebook as Jan Fancy Hull; you’re reading this on my writing website, www.janfancyhull.ca.